Skip to content

 Since fall 1995, Okinawa has flared up politically.
 Its cause was the military bases.
 Three American marines committed a very heinous crime: an assault on a little girl.
 Residents rose against the military bases, and the affair grew so serious that it could shake the foundation of the U.S.-Japan Security arrangement.
 Its blaze still glows to this day.
 It was once said, “Okinawa is in the base.”
 Just like an active volcano, Okinawa is carrying magma that could explode at any moment.

 There is a hill called “the hill where you can see the U.S.-Japan Security Treaty” outside the fence of Kadena airfield, in the residential area.
 You will see the whole airfield standing there.
-I find it a very Uchinā way of naming it.
+I find it a very Uchinā (Okinawan) way of naming it.
 If you wish to experience the presence of the U.S. bases in Okinawa, I would recommend this place.

 Editor’s Note:

-1. Camp Foster
+1. Camp Foster.

-2. Camp Lester
+2. Camp Lester.